If you've arrived at the decision to re-home your pet, there are certain steps you can take without surrendering your

 Write a short bio about your pet.
 This should include the reason why your pet needs a new home, the kind of home he or she would do well in, and some funny or interesting information – for example, your pet’s funniest behaviors, his/her favorite thing to do, or the thing you love most about your pet.
 Many people write the story from the animal’s perspective, for example, “Hi, my name is Bella…” Remember to be honest.
 You want this transition to be successful for your animal.

 E-mail friends, family co-workers.
 Post on social media sites such as Facebook and Twitter.
 Share your photos and story to everyone and place the poster at your workplace or community bulletin board.

 Make a re-homing poster.
 Use the poster included in this packet as a guideline.
 Make several photocopies of the poster.
 Bring one of your re-homing posters to the Asheville Humane Society, along with proof of a current rabies vaccine and spay/neuter surgery.
 The poster will be placed in the lobby for all visitors of our adoption center to see.
 Place the posters in veterinary offices and pet supply stores where pet owners visit often.

 Talk to breed specific rescue groups.
 These groups can provide a variety of opportunities for your pet, including the possibility of your pet staying in foster care until a new home is found.

 Advertise.
-Place an ad on Craigslist and in your local newspaper, listing the most important characteristics about your pet.
+Place an ad in your local newspaper, listing the most important characteristics about your pet.
 Advertise with photos to get more attention.